French ship Scipion (1790): Construction and career

 In 1792, Scipion took part in operations against Nice, Villefranche and Oneille.
 In December, she joined the division under Admiral Latouche Tréville, and assisted the damaged Languedoc during the storm of 21 to 23 of that month.

-Captured by the British after the surrendering of Toulon by a Royalist cabale, she was commissioned with a crew of French rebels.
+Captured by the British after Toulon was surrendered by Royalist sympathisers, she was commissioned with a crew of French rebels.
 On 28 November 1793, she caught fire by accident in the harbour of Livorno and exploded, killing 86 including her commanding officer, Captain Degoy.